Truk Lagoon diving is on many scuba diver’s bucket list but what happened at this famous lagoon and why is it so popular with scuba divers?

 To enjoy the diving on the majority of these wrecks you will need to be a more advanced diver to dive them.
 Whilst you’ll note when you read the wreck descriptions below that some start quite shallow, the majority are much deeper.

-The water is warm for most of the year, with temperatures ranging from 26 and 30° C (78-86° F).
+The water is warm for most of the year.
+Temperatures ranging from 26 and 30° C (78-86° F).
 The climate is temperate in the Micronesia area.
 The dry season runs from December to April, which is the best time for Truk Lagoon diving.